toptal/gitignore.io/.github/CONTRIBUTING.md

 <h1 align="center">Vision</h1>

-The vision for gitignore.io is to become the authoritative source for .gitignore templates.
-Right now gitignore provides templates for Operating Systems, IDEs and Programming Languages, but can eventually grow to encompass other creative spaces as well.
+Gitignore.io's vision is to become the authoritative source for `.gitignore` templates.
+Gitignore provides templates for Operating Systems, IDEs and Programming Languages, but can eventually grow to encompass other creative spaces as well.

-## Ways You Can Help
+<h2 align="center">Ways You Can Help</h2>

-1. __Add Templates__ - Add more Programming Languages, Operating Systems and IDEs at [https://github.com/dvcs/gitignore](https://github.com/dvcs/gitignore)
+1. **Add Templates** - Add templates for Programming Languages, Operating Systems and IDEs at [@dvcs/gitignore](https://github.com/dvcs/gitignore)
-2. __Explore__ -  Create better ways for users to interact with gitignore.io.
+2. **Explore** - Create better ways for users to interact with gitignore.io.
+3. **Donate** - [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5J2MWBD73BQAS) to help cover server costs.